Shawn Willis

-Shawn Willis (born September 30, 1983) was an American football fullback who last played for San Jose SaberCats of the Arena Football League (AFL).
-He did not see any playing time in his lone season with the team (2007); he did, however, win an AFL Championship when the SaberCats defeated the Columbus Destroyers in ArenaBowl XXI at the end of the season.
-Willis was placed on the team's injured reserve list on February 18, 2008; he was waived by the SaberCats five days later.
+Shawn Willis (born January 28, 1983) is an American former football fullback.
+He played college football at Oklahoma State.

+Early life and college

 Willis was born in Flatonia, Texas; he attended Flatonia Secondary School, where he starred as a running back.
-Following his graduation, he played collegiate football at Oklahoma State University.
-He appeared in 38 games as a running back (starting 16); following the conclusion of his collegiate career, however, he was not selected in the NFL Draft.
+Following his graduation, he played college football at Oklahoma State University.
+He appeared in 38 games as a running back (starting 16).
 During his time at Oklahoma State, Willis majored in Microbiology/Medical Technology.

+Professional career

+After going undrafted in the 2006 NFL draft, Willis signed a two-year contract with the San Diego Chargers on May 1.
+He was later released on August 17, 2006.

+On October 4, 2006, Willis signed with the San Jose SaberCats of the Arena Football League (AFL) for the 2007 season.
+He did not see any playing time in his lone season with the team; he did, however, win an AFL Championship when the SaberCats defeated the Columbus Destroyers in ArenaBowl XXI at the end of the year.
+Willis was placed on the team's injured reserve list on February 18, 2008; he was waived by the SaberCats five days later.

+Personal life

-He currently resides in Flatonia, Texas.
+Willis currently resides in Flatonia, Texas.